 Another common feature of CPQ software is online payment integration, allowing you to collect payments online when you send the quote to your customer.

-Not only does using a tool make it easier for you to send quotes to your customers, but using a CPQ tool ensures you’re sending polished on-brand quotes to your customers.
-This ensures your contacts are getting a consistent experience, which reflects well on you and your company as a whole.
+Not only does using this kind of tool make it easier for you to send quotes to buyers, it also ensures that those quotes are polished and on-brand.
+This means your contacts are getting a consistent experience, which reflects well on you and your company as a whole.

 Once the deal has been closed, CPQ software can help you facilitate more robust reporting practices to drive more sales in the future.
 If you use a CPQ tool that can connect directly to your CRM — such as the sales quote tool within HubSpot Sales Hub — you can maintain accurate records of what was sold in each deal, all accessible through your contact records in CRM.